Frosted Spice Cookies

 This recipe has been handed down through many generations of my husband's family.
-These cookies were always in his grandmother's cookie jar when he'd visit.
-Today, he enjoys them more than ever—and so I do.
+The cookies were always in his grandmother's cookie jar when he'd visit.
+Today, he enjoys them more than ever—and so I do. —Debbie Hurlbert, Howard, Ohio

 - 1 cup butter, softened